run-ai/docs/docs/Researcher/best-practices/Converting-your-Workload-to-use-Unattended-Training-Execution.md

 ## Attached Files

-The 3 relevant files mentioned in this document can be downloaded [here](files/ConvertingToUnattendedFiles.zip)
+The 3 relevant files mentioned in this document can be downloaded from [Github](https://github.com/run-ai/docs/tree/master/quickstart/unattended-execution)

 ## See Also